lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-65.md

    >[!CAUTION]
    >
    >Create only one IMS configuration.
-Do not create multiple IMS configuration.
+Do not create multiple IMS configurations.

 1. Select the IMS configuration and click **[!UICONTROL Check Health]**.
 A dialog box appears.